-In January of 2018, the Company issued 1,475,410 shares of restricted common stock as initial payment to acquire 25% of the total membership interests of Pelen, LLC.
+In January of 2018, the Company issued 295,082 shares of restricted common stock as initial payment to acquire 25% of the total membership interests of Pelen, LLC.
 Pelen LLC is the 100% owner of the historic Sutro Tunnel Company that owns the Town of Sutro, the historic 6-mile Sutro Tunnel, the federal land grants and mining rights spanning 1,000 feet on each side of the 6-mile span, the rights to the tunnel's water and the patented mining claims and private lands on Gold Hill.

-The purchase of the membership interests will close by December 31, 2019, once the seller of the membership interests has received total cash proceeds of at least \$585,000 either through sale of the restricted common stock received or through additional cash payments made by the Company.
+The Company issued 351,637 additional shares in November, 2018, and set the closing of the purchase of the membership interests by December 31, 2019, once the seller of the membership interests has received total cash proceeds of at least \$585,000 either through sale of the restricted common stock received or through additional cash payments made by the Company.
 If all of the shares of restricted common stock have been sold by the seller of the membership interests and the aggregate proceeds received are less than \$585,000, then the Company is required to pay the shortfall in either additional shares of the Company's common stock or cash, at the Company's election.